-Children with high verbal abilities might take over discussions with other people, especially at school.
-Or they might use this ability to avoid doing tasks they don’t like
+- use their high verbal abilities to take over discussions with other people, especially at school, or they might use these abilities to avoid doing tasks they don’t like

 - find it tough to follow strict rules – for example, at home, school or sporting clubs, especially if they have original ideas and like coming up with creative solutions

-- have strong feelings compared with other children the same age and they might have trouble managing these feelings.
-They might get more upset about things than you expect.
-For example, a young gifted child might be very upset when an insect dies.
+- have strong feelings compared with other children the same age and have trouble managing these feelings – for example, a young gifted child might be very upset when an insect dies

-If this sounds like your child, you can help him overcome challenges like these and make the most of his potential by supporting your child’s learning along with their social and emotional development.
+If this sounds like your child, you can help them make the most of their potential by supporting your child’s learning along with their social and emotional development.

-Families of gifted children help them to understand others, manage challenges and learn life skills.
-Your family is a safe and secure place where your child is accepted and loved for who she is.
+Families of gifted children need to help them to understand others, manage challenges and learn life skills.
+Your family is a safe and secure place where your child is accepted and loved for who they are.

 Your gifted and talented child might amaze you with deep questions about life and death or creative drawings that show the thinking and skills of an older child.

-Keeping up with a gifted child’s need for learning can be exciting, but it can be challenging and exhausting too.
-It can also take time and money to find resources to support your child’s learning
+Keeping up with a gifted child’s need for learning can be exciting, but it can also be a big job that takes time, money and energy.

 The way you support your gifted child’s development depends on your family circumstances.
 For example, you might decide that you can’t afford extra dance classes for now.
 The main thing is to support your child’s development in the long term.